Moving scam: Regulation

 The interstate moving business in America is regulated by the Federal Motor Carrier Safety Administration (FMCSA), part of the United States Department of Transportation.
-Only a small staff (fewer than 20 people) is available to patrol hundreds of moving companies, making enforcement difficult.
-Furthermore, in the United States, there are in most cases no regulations that clearly qualify moving companies as "reliable", and thus such scams are relatively common.
 Moving companies can provide and often display a Department of Transportation (DOT) license.

 Moving companies that operate within the borders of a particular state are usually regulated by the state department of transportation or the public utilities commission or another in that state.
 This applies to some of the US states like in California (California Public Utilities Commission) and Texas (Texas Department of Motor Vehicles).

 There are some US federal laws which govern moving cost estimates.
 For instance, in the case of out-of-state moves, movers must perform an in-person survey of a client's goods before giving an estimate unless a physical survey waiver agreement is signed; furthermore, this estimate must be in writing.
 In addition, estimates can be either binding (a set fee, regardless of weight), binding not-to-exceed (based on weight but with a maximum fee), or non-binding (based on weight).